 Cement floors are very popular.
 Cement excels at absorbing and retaining water, so it helps increase humidity in dry areas.

 Some people put sand on the floor of their root cellar.
 It can be sprinkled with water to increase humidity.
-However, I personally think that this is a bad idea.
+However, I think that this is a bad idea.
 Sand easily gets stuck to your shoes and (no matter how diligent you are about removing your shoes) always gets tracked into your home.

 Top Tip